TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 ------

-### Changes you need to do
+### Changes you need to make

-The `.env` we downloaded holds the variables/information you need to change so everything works (I added also a description in the `.env` file)
+The `.env` file we downloaded holds the variables/information you need to change in order for everything to work.
+I added explanations in the `.env` file.

 !!! info ""
-    The `.env` holds more variables/information for other containers
+    The `.env` holds more variables/information for other containers.

-1. DOCKERCONFDIR (only change this if you know what you're doing and decide to use another path then in this guide used)
+1. DOCKERCONFDIR (only change this if you know what you're doing and decide to use another path than this guide used)
-1. DOCKERDATADIR (only change this if you know what you're doing and decide to use another path then in this guide used)
+2. DOCKERDATADIR (only change this if you know what you're doing and decide to use another path than this guide used)
-1. PUID/PGID (this info you got earlier from [HERE](#puid-and-pgid))
+3. PUID/PGID (this info you got earlier from [HERE](#puid-and-pgid))
-1. TZ (Change to your timezone)
+4. TZ (Change to your timezone, can be found [HERE](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones){:target="_blank" rel="noopener noreferrer"}
-1. Install and Create a task scheduler for Pullio, so your containers stay up to date.
+5. Install and Create a task scheduler for Pullio, so your containers stay up to date.

 ------

 #### Pullio - Auto update docker-compose the correct way

+Pullio allows you to automatically update your containers.
+And send you a notification through various means.
+In my setup, I use a Discord Webhook.

 First you need to download Pullio